cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ### Grouping Tasks with Similar Resource Needs

-Several tasks usually share the same resource description, and to this end, taskvine allows you to tasks into groups called **categories**.
+Several tasks usually share the same resource description, and to this end, TaskVine allows you to tasks into groups called **categories**.
 You can attach resource descriptions to each category, and then label a task to set it as part of a category.